klandon/rbac-demo/README.md

 namespace/georges-awesome-app created
 ```

-- before we switch back to george we need to ensure that we give george a role that can deploy to that namespace but since we want george to own this namespace lets give him full permissions on it.
+- before we switch back to george we need to ensure that we give george a role that can deploy to that namespace but since we want george to own this namespace we will give him full permissions on it.

 ```
 github/rbac-demo/rbac-fullperms  master ✗ system                                                                                                                                                                                     1h9m ⚑ ✚ ◒